- Chart

 Financial Performance

-Benchmark Comparison: This is not applicable as ELKS are not designed to track a benchmark index directly.
-Their performance is determined by their specific payoff formula linked to an underlying asset.
+Benchmark Comparison: ELKS are not designed to track a benchmark index in the traditional sense.
+Their performance is directly linked to the reference asset's performance, potentially with leverage or participation rates.

-Expense Ratio: Structured products like ELKS do not have a traditional expense ratio.
-Instead, their costs are embedded within the product's pricing and payoff structure.
-These costs can include the issuer's profit margin, hedging costs, and distribution fees.
+Expense Ratio: ELKS do not have a traditional expense ratio.
+The costs are embedded within the pricing of the note, reflecting the issuer's costs, risk premium, and embedded derivative components.

 Liquidity